anchpop/wise_mans_haskell/book.md

 Yep, exactly the same. `otherAdder` is now a function that's exactly the same as `adder`.

 That brings us to of one of the most famously complicated things in Haskell: Currying!marginnote(Haskell was actually named after the mathematician Haskell Curry.).
-The general idea is that functions in Haskell always take either 1 or 0 arguments.
+The general idea is that functions in Haskell always take either 1 or 0 arguments!marginnote(There is an argument to be made that functions in Haskell always take one argument, and that what I previously described as nullary functions are actually just values.
+However I that saying "everything is a function" is more intuitive.).
 When you write a function that seems to take multiple arguments, Haskell converts it to a function that takes one argument, then returns a new function which takes the next argument, etc. That probably seems horribly complicated, So let's see an example.
 Do you recall the `take` function?

 ```haskell
 Prelude> :type take